3 Factors Used In Determining Supplemental Security Income Benefits

 Each year, hundreds of thousands of Americans apply to receive Supplemental Security Income due to a lack of other resources.
 Large portions of these claims are denied though.
 This leaves many applicants wondering what the most common Supplemental Security Income Denial Factors are.

-• Assets– A claimant can have no more than a total of $2,000 in resources.
+• Assets – A claimant can have no more than $2,000 in resources.
 This includes cash, property, and vehicles.

-• Income– Recipients of supplemental income can make no more money than the allowable limit.
-Factors used to figure total income include earned income, unearned income, the amount of food or shelter that the claimant receives for free or discount, and a spouse’s income.
+• Income – Recipients of supplemental income can make no more money than the allowable limit.
+Factors used to figure total income include earned income, unearned income, food or shelter the claimant receives for free or discount, and a spouse’s income.

-• Living Arrangements– Factors such as if a residence is being rented or purchased, if a claimant is hospitalized, institutionalized, or are living in a long-term care facility will each be used to determine a claimants benefit total.
+• Living Arrangements – Factors such as if a residence is being rented or purchased, if a claimant is hospitalized, institutionalized, or is living in a long-term care facility will each be used to determine a claimant’s benefit total.

-If the Social Security Administration decides to deny an individual’s claim based off these factors, the claimant has a right to appeal the decision.
+If the Social Security Administration decides to deny an individual’s claim based on these factors, the claimant has a right to appeal the decision.

-The Supplemental Security Income Attorneys with Newlin Disability are aware of how complex the appeal process can be.
+The Supplemental Security Income Attorneys with Newlin Disability know how complex the appeal process can be.
 That is why the firm urges anyone who has had a Supplemental Security Income claim denied to speak with a reputable attorney immediately.

 Free Case Evaluation